OpenAPITools/openapi-generator/samples/client/petstore/csharp-netcore/OpenAPIClient-generichost-net6.0-nrt/docs/apis/StoreApi.md

             Configuration config = new Configuration();
             config.BasePath = "http://petstore.swagger.io:80/v2";
             var apiInstance = new StoreApi(config);
-            var orderId = "orderId_example";  // string? | ID of the order that needs to be deleted
+            var orderId = "orderId_example";  // string | ID of the order that needs to be deleted

             try
             {